Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Objective 1: The resident will gain experience in managing patients with ocular pathology.

-Outcome: The resident will evaluate and manage a minimum of 300 patients with ocular pathology.
+Outcome: The resident will evaluate and manage a minimum of 300 patient encounters with ocular pathology.

 Objective 2: The resident will gain experience in managing patients with retinal pathology

-Outcome: The resident will evaluate and manage a minimum of 100 patients with retinal disease.
+Outcome: The resident will evaluate and manage a minimum of 100 patient encounters with retinal disease.

 Objective 3: The resident will gain experience in managing patients with anterior segment disease.

-Outcome: The patient will evaluate and manage a minimum of 75 patients with anterior segment disease.
+Outcome: The patient will evaluate and manage a minimum of 75 patient encounters with anterior segment disease.

 Objective 4: The resident will gain experience in managing patients with Glaucoma.

-Outcome: The resident will evaluate and manage a minimum of 100 patients with Glaucoma.
+Outcome: The resident will evaluate and manage a minimum of 75 patient encounters with Glaucoma.

 Objective 5: The resident will gain experience in managing patients with neurologic conditions.

-Outcome: The resident will evaluate and manage a minimum of 85 patients with neurologic conditions.
+Outcome: The resident will evaluate and manage a minimum of 85 patient encounters with neurologic conditions.

 Objective: The resident will acquire and practice skills needed to effectively present information to other professionals in group settings.